artsy/backbone-super-sync/README.md

 ## Built-in request caching

 At [Artsy](http://artsy.net) we naively cache our server-side Backbone.sync requests.
 You can configure Backbone Super Sync to do this by setting `superSync.cacheClient = client`.
-If the `cache: true` option is set, Backbone Super Sync will use the `cacheClient` to cache GET requests.
-The `client` API is based off of [node-redis](https://github.com/mranney/node_redis) but you could easily leverage this API to roll your own client.
+If the `cache: true` option is set in a `model.fetch`, Backbone Super Sync will use the `cacheClient` to cache GET requests.
+The `client` API is based off of [node-redis](https://github.com/mranney/node_redis) but you could easily leverage this API to roll your own caching mechanism.

 e.g.